Nested Learning: Google’s New Paradigm for Continual Learning

 Acknowledgment: This article synthesizes the public research framing and reported results on Nested Learning and the HOPE architecture.

-1) What is Nested Learning and how does it solve catastrophic forgetting in AI?
+1) What is Nested Learning and how does it reduce catastrophic forgetting?

 2) How does the HOPE model “learn to learn” and modify itself?